simplex-chat/simplex-chat/docs/SERVER.md

 - `Enable store log to restore queues and messages on server restart (Yn):`

-  Enter `y` to enable this option to save and restore messages upon restarting the server.
+  Enter `y` to enable saving and restoring messages upon restarting the server.

 - `Enable logging daily statistics (yN):`

-  Enter `y` to enable this option to log statics for `Prometheus/Grafana`.
+  Enter `y` to enable logging statics for `Prometheus/Grafana`.

 - `Require a password to create new messaging queues?`

-  Enter `r`, `n` or your arbitrary password to to password-protect or disable password protection for `smp-server`.
+  Enter `r` or your arbitrary password to password-protect `smp-server`, or `n` to disable password protection.

 - `Enter server FQDN or IP address for certificate (127.0.0.1):`